The Leonard C. Goodman Institute for Investigative Reporting

 A CALL FOR PROPOSALS

 The Institute encourages journalists to submit story proposals for consideration.
-The deadline for the third call for proposals is NOVEMBER 2, 2014.
-To propose a project, please send an email to Deputy Editor Jessica Stites at firstname.lastname@example.org with the subject line “Goodman Institute Submission.”
-Please include:
+The deadline for the next call for proposals is FEBRUARY 10, 2015.
+To submit a proposal, please send an email to Deputy Editor Jessica Stites at firstname.lastname@example.org with the subject line “Goodman Institute Submission.”
+Please include all of the following in a single Word document:

 - A detailed story pitch, including background on the extent to which the story has already been covered in the press, and the story’s relevance to In These Times’ mission